tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

     $ scp mydata.csv olssont@hpc:

 Note the colon (``:``) after the host name.
-It demarcates the end of the host name and the beginning of the file specification to copy the file to on the remote machine.
+It demarcates the end of the host name and the beginning of the location to copy the file to on the remote machine.
 In this instance the latter is left empty and as such the original file name is used and the location for the file defaults to ``olssont``'s home directory on the remote machine.
 The command above is equivalent to that below which specifies the home directory